-When the stone paving has been bought, how do you decide upon a suitable laying pattern.
+When you purchase natural stone paving, it is important to look at your options regarding the laying pattern.
 There are specific laying patterns for stone paving that should be followed in some instances.
 For others there is room for personal preference.

-Read this blog which explains about the different laying patterns available for stone paving.
+This blog explains the different laying patterns available for stone paving.

 The laying pattern we recommend for natural stone project packs is as follows: